 As standard your motorhome is fitted with a gas regulator.
 This is located in the gas locker.
 The regulator has a working pressure of 30 mbar and is therefore suitable for both propane and butane.

-Both the Autograph and Advance/Alliance feature the Truma Monocontrol CS regulator.
+The Autograph and Advance/Alliance feature the Truma Monocontrol CS regulator.

-TRUMA MONOCONTROL CS SAFETY GAS PRESSURE REGULATOR
+TRUMA MONOCONTROL REGULATOR